Local Activities | February 10, 2015

 Mount Vernon, George Washington’s home, is celebrating Washington’s Birthday for the entire three-day holiday weekend, but has a special birthday celebration on Monday, February 16th with free admission for visitors on this day only.
 Special events include storytelling from re-enactors of George Washington’s family and friends, wreath laying and a visit with “General Washington” himself.
 There will be an 18th century dance demonstration, tributes to our first president, patriotic music and Revolutionary War military demonstrations on the east lawn.

-Presidents’ Day is a perfect day to visit the monuments on the National Mall in Washington D.C.
+Presidents’ Day is a perfect day to visit the monuments on the National Mall (link is external) in Washington D.C.
 There are monuments and memorials to Presidents Lincoln, Washington, Jefferson and Franklin D. Roosevelt along the National Mall or the Tidal Basin.
 The museums and monuments are always free.

 If you have the day off head out and enjoy history and honor our presidents by enjoying one of the many Presidents’ Day events in the Washington D.C. area.
 Stop by ezStorage’s six Northern Virginia storage locations to find out how we can help you with all of your storage needs.